 Thompson refused to stay silent about this incident which put the military in an embarrassing situation requiring them to investigate.
 My Lai was apparently the beginning of a larger operation to rout out Viet Cong and their sympathizers that intended to include 6 other communities.
 President Nixon and other high military officials at first tried to vilify and court-martial Thomson for disrupting a military operation, but he was never brought to military tribunal.
 In fact, he stayed in the military for twenty-three years, retiring in 1983.

 In 1998 he was finally decorated with Colburn and Andreotta (posthumously) with the Soldier’s Medal at the Vietnam Memorial in DC.
 According to the U.S.army, “The Soldier’s Medal is awarded to any person of the Armed Forces of the United States or of a friendly foreign nation who, while serving in any capacity with the Army of the United States distinguished himself or herself by heroism not involving actual conflict with an enemy.”
 Thompson died in 2006 from cancer at the age of 62.
 It is in his hospital room a few weeks before his death that this opera takes place.
-We were told by the moderator of a panel after the performance that Larry Colburn was in the audience last night.

 On a simple stage, The Kronos Quartet was on our left, Van-Anh Vo to the right with the four types of Vietnamese instruments she used, the musicians separated in the center by a slightly raised platform, where Eckert, playing Thompson a few weeks before his death, sang in a bare hospital room, the white drapes behind him serving as a screen for imagery from the war and abstract imagery of his emotional state.
 We were told later, after the performance, that Larry Colburn, Thompson’s gunner, was in the audience.